-Non Manufacturing PMI in the United States averaged 54.69 points from 1997 until 2021, reaching an all time high of 63.70 points in March of 2021 and a record low of 37.80 points in November of 2008.
+Non Manufacturing PMI in the United States averaged 54.99 points from 1997 until 2023, reaching an all time high of 69.10 points in November of 2021 and a record low of 37.80 points in November of 2008.
 This page provides the latest reported value for - United States ISM Non Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-United States ISM Non Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.
+United States ISM Non Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on February of 2023.

 Non Manufacturing PMI in the United States is expected to be 48.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.